Hand Hygiene 101: Don’t Forget to Wash Your Hands After Doing These 6 Things

 Are you your household’s “tribute” to run errands outside?
 Even if you do your best not to touch anything on the go, it’s just impossible to steer clear of any contact most of the time.
 You might need to use your hands for basic activities like using the ATM, holding door knobs, paying with cash, and receiving change.
 Keep in mind that anything you touch could have been touched by others, too, so they could be carrying microbes that can make you sick.
 Be careful!

-For your health and safety, step up your hand hygiene with Lifebuoy Antibacterial Soap, now available in the Philippines!
+For your health and safety, step up your hand hygiene with handwash products, such as Lifebuoy Antibacterial Soap, now available in the Philippines!
 With an ActivSilver+ formula, the global soap brand helps keep your skin clean and germ-free with every wash.
 And if you regularly go out, carry a Lifebuoy Hand Sanitizer with you, too.
 With moisturizers and vitamin E, it keeps your hands clean and hydrated without a sticky feel.